Neurology - Epilepsy Surgery

 The Neuropsychologist helps with the psychological aspects of your epilepsy, including your memory and emotions.

-The Neurosurgeon is a surgeon who operates on the brain and spine.
+The Neurosurgeon is a surgeon who does operations on the brain and spine.

 The Tests